Evidential Deep Learning for Open Set Action Recognition: Approach

 \textbf{EDL for Action Recognition.} In this paper, we propose to formulate the action recognition from the EDL perspective.
 In the training phase, by applying the EDL objective in~\eqref{edlloss} for action dataset, we are essentially trying to collect evidence of each action category for an action video.
 In the testing phase, since the action probability $\mathbf{p}\!\in\!\mathbb{R}^K$ is assumed to follow a Dirichlet, i.e., $\mathbf{p}\sim \text{Dir}(\mathbf{p}|\boldsymbol{\alpha})$, the categorical probability and uncertainty of a human action can be jointly expressed by a $(K-1)$-simplex (see the triangular heat map in Fig.~\ref{fig:framework}).
 The EDL uncertainty enables the action recognition model to ``know unknown".

-However, for OSAR problem, due to the deterministic nature of EDL, the potential over-fitting issue would hamper the generalization capability for achieving good OSAR performance.
+However, due to the deterministic nature of EDL, the potential over-fitting issue would hamper the generalization capability for achieving good OSAR performance.
 Besides, the static bias problem in video data is still not addressed by EDL.
-To this end, we propose a model calibration method and representation debiasing module for OSAR, which will be separately introduced below.
+To this end, we propose a model calibration method and a representation debiasing module below.